Digital vs. Film | Differences, Opinions, and Thoughts on a BIG Debate

 Digital Advantages:

-Digital cameras are generally lighter compared to their film counterparts (especially when compared to medium or large format cameras).
+• Digital cameras are generally lighter than their film counterparts (especially when compared to medium or large format cameras).

-The resolution in even point-and-shoot cameras, which is often 12 to 20 megapixels, is high enough resolution for large prints.
+• The resolution in even point-and-shoot cameras, often 12 to 20 megapixels, is high enough for large prints.

-Most commissions, particularly those editorial or commercial based, beg for more of a bright, simple, airy look that digital can so effortlessly capture.
+Most commissions, particularly those editorial or commercial-based, beg for more of a bright, simple, airy look that digital can so effortlessly capture.
 Likewise, this industry runs on fast-turnaround times that are nearly impossible to follow when working with analog equipment.
-However, the more personal, premeditated projects bound by a raw human experience, I’ve found, are best conquered by the nostalgic film camera as they are both—artistically and physically speaking—complementary to one another.
+However, I've found that the nostalgic film camera best conquers the more personal, premeditated projects bound by a raw human experience as they are both—artistically and physically—complementary.

 Nevertheless, it’s an argument that will never win by logic.
 A stylistic choice, if you will?